-The starting place, in most instances, is the filing of an I130 immigrant visa petition with the US Citizenship & Immigration Services (or its predecessor, US Immigration and Naturalization Service-INS).
+The starting place for family based immigration, is the filing of an I130 immigrant visa petition with the US Citizenship & Immigration Services (or its predecessor, US Immigration and Naturalization Service-INS).
 A US citizen who is 21 years of age can file a petition for a parent, sibling, or adult son or daughter (whether married or single).
-A US citizen can file a petition for his/her spouse or child prior to turning 21 but must consider eligibility for filing an affidavit of if under the age of 18.
+A US citizen can file a petition for his/her spouse or child prior to turning 21 but must consider eligibility for filing an affidavit of support if under the age of 18.
 A permanent resident may petition for his or her spouse, child, or unmarried son or daughter over the age of 21.
-The date the petition is filed generally establishes the priority date which determines when the person named in the petition will become eligible to apply for an immigrant visa.
+For employment based petitions, an I140 petition is filed by the employer or in certain limited instances by the employee.
+A church or religious organization files an I360 petition with the California Service Center for a minister or a religious worker.
+The date the petition is filed generally establishes the priority date which determines when the person named in the petition will become eligible to be issued an immigrant visa.
 There are exceptions to priority date creation, which are discussed below.
 The petition can be filed for a person living in the United States or abroad.
-The petition can indicate the beneficiary will apply for adjustment of status in the United States or for an immigrant visa at a US Consulate.
-Upon approval of the petition, USCIS sends the actual approved petition to its National Record Center for the adjustment of status designation or to the National Visa Center (NVC) for the immigrant visa consular processing designation.
+The petition must indicate whether the beneficiary will apply for adjustment of status in the United States or for an immigrant visa at a US Consulate.
+Upon approval of the petition, USCIS sends the actual approved petition to its National Record Center for the adjustment of status designation or to the U.S. Department of State National Visa Center (NVC) for the immigrant visa consular processing designation.

-PRACTICE POINTER: For most preference cases, it is best to designate immigrant visa processing because of the long wait before a visa will be available.
-If the beneficiary eventually applies for adjustment of status in the United States, the application can be filed with a copy of the I130 approval notice.
-The USCIS will request the visa petition from the National Visa Center.
-If the petition has designated adjustment of status and the beneficiary is not able to adjust status, the I824 application must be filed with USCIS to notify the US Department of State/National Visa Center.
+PRACTICE POINTER: For most preference cases, it is best to designate NVC immigrant visa processing because of the long wait before a visa will be available.
+If the beneficiary eventually applies for adjustment of status in the United States, the application can be filed with a copy of the I130, I140 or I360 approval notice.
+The USCIS will request the visa petition from the National Visa Center in connection with the adjustment of status application.
+If the petition has designated adjustment of status and the beneficiary is not able to adjust status, an I824 application must be filed with USCIS to notify the NVC.
 This delays the immigrant visa processing and also requires payment of the I824 filing fee.